pattharock/SELF_LEARNING_NOTES/Styling/main.md

 # Styling in React Native

-Visual design is more than simpty using nice colors and grid layouts.
+Visual design is more than simply using nice colors and grid layouts.
 A good design can draw the attention of the user to the important information on the page, and form a key element of complex user interactions.

 One main difference between Web development and React Native in particular, is that styling on websites is achieved through the use of CSS.
-Sadly, CSS is not be used, while developing on React Naitve with Expo.
+Sadly, CSS is not be used, while developing on React Native with Expo.

 React Native and expo uses a separate JavaScript thread in order to use React code and run that in a Native Environment.
 As a result, the styling of components is defined in JavaScript too.

 The `style` property we have used so far, is akin to writing `inline styles` in CSS.

-Let us take a deeper dive into styling fo componets in React Native.
+Let us take a deeper dive into styling fo components in React Native.

 ## StyleSheets